A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Conclusion

 \section{Conclusion}

-In this work, we have developed a novel method, based on Feynman-like diagrams, to compute the effective Hamiltonian of a nonlinear oscillator driven by an oscillatory force.
-The core principle of our method involves constructing perturbatively a canonical frame transformation that decouples the slow dynamics of the oscillator, that emerges in a frame rotating at a frequency in the vicinity of the natural frequency of the oscillator, from the micromotion.
-The effective Hamiltonian is then captured through mixing products of zero net frequency.
+In this work, we have developed a novel diagrammatic method to compute the effective Hamiltonian of a nonlinear oscillator driven by an oscillatory force.
+The core principle of our method involves constructing perturbatively a canonical frame transformation that decouples the near-resonant dynamics of the oscillator from the off-resonant one.
+In a rotating frame at a frequency near-resonant with the oscillator, the effective Hamiltonian is then captured through mixing products of zero net frequency.
 The cascade of these mixing products is represented by a diagram, a special graph where the internal vertices represent frequency-mixing factors, the external edges correspond to dressed resonant excitations or drive excitations, and the internal edges correspond to dressed propagators associated with off-resonant excitations.
 Similar to Feynman diagrams, mixing diagrams are evaluated by multiplying the algebraic expressions associated with each component in the diagram.
 The diagram's pictorial structure serves to organize the associated Hamiltonian term according to perturbative order and the types of excitations involved.
-This book-keeping feature allows for the computation of specific types of effective Hamiltonian terms directly at arbitrary orders.
+This bookkeeping feature allows for the computation of specific types of effective Hamiltonian terms directly at arbitrary orders.
 This feature is also parallel computation friendly.

-At the foundation of these diagrams lies a novel perturbation expansion which we called Quantum Harmonic Balance (QHB).
+At the foundation of these diagrams lies a novel self-consistent perturbation expansion which we called Quantum Harmonic Balance (QHB).
 This expansion is based on the phase-space formulation of quantum mechanics, a choice justified by the natural connection between diagram counting rules and the Husimi product, which involves taking partial derivative of phase-space variables.
 Additionally, the phase-space formulation establishes a correspondence between the space of quantum Hilbert space operators and the space of the classical phase-space functions, enabling the treatment of quantum and classical nonlinear dynamics on equal footing.
 In developing QHB, we have also devised a new procedure to ensure the canonicity of the frame transformation underlying the diagrammatic method.
 This rigorous procedure is applicable to the family of averaging methods whose canonicity is often not ensured, further enhancing its utility.